 Timely warnings are typically issued for the following Uniform Crime Reporting classifications: major incidents of arson, aggravated assault, and criminal homicide, robbery, and sex offenses.
-Cases of assault and sex offenses are considered on a case by case basis, depending on the facts of the case and the information known by public safety and the executive director of health and wellness office.
-Again, all alerts are sent via the Omnilert/e2 Campus and/or campus wide email.
+Cases of assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by public safety and the Vice President of Student Engagement.
+Again, all alerts are sent via Omnilert and/or campus wide email.

-Lockdown Procedure
+Lockdown Procedures